 Goshen College distinction between an emergency and a crisis

-Emergency: An emergency is an immediate event, condition or situation that has the potential to cause harm or injury to individual(s) and/or damage to property and/or significantly disrupt the operation of the institution.
+Emergency: An emergency is an immediate event, condition, or situation that has the potential to cause harm or an injury to individual(s) and/or damage to property and/or significantly disrupt the operation of the institution.
 Any person on campus may be called upon to respond to an emergency and should be practiced and prepared to do so when the situation is encountered.

-Crisis: A crisis is an event, condition or situation that has the potential to cause harm or injury to individual(s) and/or damage to property and/or significantly disrupt the operation of the institution, threaten the institution’s financial standing or its ability to fulfill the institution’s mission beyond the immediacy of an emergency.
+Crisis: A crisis is an event, condition or situation that has the potential to cause harm or an injury to individual(s) and/or damage to property and/or significantly disrupt the operation of the institution, threaten the institution’s financial standing or its ability to fulfill the institution’s mission beyond the immediacy of an emergency.
 An emergency must be addressed instantaneously whereas a crisis can endure for an extended period of time.
 An off-campus emergency will be considered a crisis.

 Not every crisis is an emergency and not every emergency is a crisis.

 - A tornado warning is an emergency.
 It is not a crisis.